Little Broken

 batter for lemon ricotta pancakes

 • Step 4: Cook the pancakes – Heat a large non-stick skillet over medium.
 Melt butter in the pan or add oil, and when hot pour 1/4 cup pancake batter into the pan.
-Cook until you see little bubbles on top and the edges starting to turn golden brown.
+Cook until you see little bubbles on top and the edges start to turn golden brown.
 Flip and cook for another 1-2 minutes until the pancakes are cooked through.
 Continue with the remaining batter.

 ricotta pancakes in a skillet